huzzle-app/activeadmin-localize/README.md

-# Activeadmin::Mongoid::Localize
+# Activeadmin::Localize

-Easily edit mongoid localized fields in ActiveAdmin (all locales on one page)
+Easily edit localized fields in ActiveAdmin (all locales on one page)

+Tested with [json_translate](https://github.com/cfabianski/json_translate) but other translation storages should also be compatible.

 ## Screenshot